Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 The Doberman Pinscher was developed in the late 19th century by a dog breeder and tax collector named Louis Dobermann.

-He wanted an imposing and loyal protector to accompany him on his rounds.
+He wanted an imposing and loyal protector to go with him on his rounds.

-Dobermann used a mixture of different breeds including the Black and Tan Terrier, German Pinscher, and Rottweiler to create his breed.
+Dobermann used a mix of different breeds to create his dog.
+This included the Black and Tan Terrier, German Pinscher, and Rottweiler.

-The German Shepherd was developed around the same time, but for a different purpose.
+The German Shepherd was born around the same time.
+But he was made for a different purpose.

-A cavalry officer named Captain Max von Stephanitz wanted to create the ultimate herding dog.
+A cavalry officer named Captain Max von Stephanitz wanted to breed the ultimate herding dog.
 At a dog show, a medium-sized yellow-and-gray wolf-like dog caught his eye.

-He purchased this dog and renamed him Horand von Grafrath.
-This became the first registered German Shepherd Dog.
+He bought this dog and renamed him Horand von Grafrath.
+This was the first registered German Shepherd Dog.

 Doberman vs German Shepherd Appearance

-There’s no question that both the Doberman and the German Shepherd are handsome breeds, each with their own distinctive looks.
+There’s no doubt that both the Doberman and the German Shepherd are handsome breeds.
+Each with their own unique looks.

 The Doberman is the larger of the two.